kawgh1/react-crown-clothing/README.md

-# React-based E-Commerce site with Redux
+# React-based e-Commerce site with Redux
 This `main` branch contains Redux and the more advanced features.
 The `react_only` branch contains only react and basic firebase functionality.

 - Based on course by Zero-to-Mastery